Friend of the World: Bible verse

 When asked if the film's title had any biblical influence, Butler confirmed it did not.

 Release

 The film was to premiere in early 2020, but the COVID-19 pandemic delayed its release.
 Friend of the World held a seven day virtual world premiere at the Oceanside International Film Festival on August 15, 2020.
 In December 2020, a second virtual screening was held at Another Hole in the Head Film Festival.
 In 2021, it was released on Plex and Amazon Prime Video and screened at San Diego Film Week.
-In 2022, it released on Tubi and Xumo and was distributed by Troma Entertainment on their streaming app Troma Now.
-By 2023, the film was released to an international audience on Apple TV and iTunes.
+In 2022, it released on Tubi and Xumo and was acquired by Troma Entertainment on their streaming app Troma Now.
+By 2023, the film was distributed by Cineverse and released to an international audience on Apple TV and iTunes.